Backbase/golden-sample-services/README.md

 ```

 ------
-This project will de developed in steps, and each such step will be a release in its own, so you can go back and forward between versions to see the differences and how adding things solve specific problems we face.
+This project will be developed in steps, and each such step will be a release in its own, so you can go back and forward between versions to see the differences and how adding things solve specific problems we face.

 The main idea of the project for now is three microservices: **Store**, **Product** and **Review**. **Product** and **Review** microservices are CRUD applications saving data in a MySQL Database, and **Store Service** calls the other two services (*Product* and *Review*) statically to generate client aggregate response for a specific product.